 about 1 year ago, Alisha Evans

-A TEAM AWARD: Superintendent Page and system leaders present Cass High School and its World Language Singletons collaboration team, which consists of Lailee Long, Katherine Shofner, and Lori Sutton, with the most prestigious award given by the District, the A-Team Award!
-Lailee Long, Katherine Shofner, and Lori Sutton exemplify the three big ideas of our Professional Learning Communities culture as they continually demonstrate a focus on learning, collaboration, and results.
+A TEAM AWARD: Incoming Superintendent Clint Terza and system leaders present the Bartow County College and Career Academy and its CTAE team, which consist of Alison Burkhalter, Greg Magee, Mike Beavers, Cicily Hardin, and Jonathan Wallin with the most prestigious award given by the District, the A-Team Award!
+Alison Burkhalter, Greg Magee, Mike Beavers, Cicily Hardin, and Jonathan Wallin exemplify the three big ideas of our Professional Learning Communities culture as they continually demonstrate a focus on learning, collaboration, and results.
 Through observations and conversations with each team member, it is evident this team uses the PLC process to work together with collective responsibility for student learning.
 They ensure a guaranteed and viable curriculum for all their students, use common formative assessments to monitor student learning, use common assessment data to improve teaching and learning practices, and support the RTI process by providing systematic interventions and extensions for all students.
-Lailee Long, Katherine Shofner, and Lori Sutton will now present at an upcoming school board meeting, New Teacher Institute, and serve as role models for future A-Teams throughout our school system.
-This is our 24th collaboration team to earn an A-Team Award!
+Alison Burkhalter, Greg Magee, Mike Beavers, Cicily Hardin, and Jonathan Wallin will now present at an upcoming school board meeting, New Teacher Institute, and serve as role models for future A-Teams throughout our school system.
+This is our 30th collaboration team to earn an A-Team Award!
+Congratulations!

 about 1 year ago, Alisha Evans